 In ikebana, the clearness of the water is an important element.
 Cody O gives us more to appreciate by adding some blooms in the water!

 A convolution of corkscrew willow branches, crisscrossing in brightly painted red and natural colours.
 (Thank you, Nina D, for bringing these branches, freshly pruned, from the Annapolis Valley!)

-There s a pine tree in our backyard that fell after a strong storm some years ago.
+There is a pine tree in our backyard that fell after a strong storm some years ago.
 Recently, its old bark started coming off…and this is showcased in this arrangement.
 Miyako inserted some pine needles to remind us that the bark was from a pine tree.
 With the aged bark, Miyako added some young, budding magnolia branches!
-The vase is by local pottery artist, Sally Ravindra (Purcell’s Cove).
+The vase is by local pottery artist, Sally Ravindra (Purcell’s Cove Pottery).